East Midlands Oil Province: Welton Gathering Centre

 This is actually at Reepham near Sudbrooke on railway, and opened on 21 May 1986 by Alick Buchanan-Smith, the Energy minister.
 Production began at 600 oilbbl of oil per day, rising to 3,000.
 The Centre is the home of Star Energy (East Midlands) Ltd on Barfield Lane.
 In the early 1990s, a 1,000 tonnes of oil was taken on a train to Immingham every other day.
 When building the centre, BP discovered a 15 ft plesiosaurus which was displayed in Scunthorpe Natural History Museum.

 Oil companies

-BP acquired Candecca Resources and Cambrian Exploration from Trafalgar House in July 1987 for £21m.
+In February 1976, Tony Benn, the Secretary of State for Energy, gave permission for British Gas, BP Petroleum Development and Candecca Resources (on the Unlisted Securities Market, mostly owned by Sceptre Resources of Canada, originally called Decca Resources) to drill in the area.

+Candecca bought Cambrian Exploration in January 1980, which gave it joint ownership of the Humbly Grove field in Hampshire.
+In February 1982 Esso bought Candecca.
+Trafalgar House bought Candecca in January 1984 for £79 million.
+BP bought Candecca in July 1987 for £21 million from Trafalgar House.
 Candecca Resources Ltd was a subsidiary of BP.
 It was bought by Kelt UK Ltd in April 1992.
 Kelt UK Ltd was a subsidiary of Kelt Energy plc and Edinburgh Oil and Gas plc.

 Most of the oilfield licences were owned by BP Exploration, when they were bought by Pentex Oil of Aberdeen in March 1989.
-Star Energy bought Pentex Oil in August 2005 for £38.5m.
+Star Energy bought Pentex Oil in August 2005 for £38.5 million.

 Geology

 The Province comprises a major series of Carboniferous rift basins.
 Oil is found in Silesian sandstones and fractured Dinantian limestones.

+It is part of the Southern North Sea Basin.